arbitha34/AeroSphere/README.md

-# AeroSphere - Airport Operations Management System
+# ✈️ AeroSphere - Airport Operations Management System

-AeroSphere is a full-stack Airport Operations Management System developed to streamline airport operations through a centralized platform.
-It enables efficient management of flights, aircraft, passengers, baggage, gates, runways, and maintenance records with secure authentication and an intuitive dashboard.
+AeroSphere is a **full-stack Airport Operations Management System** designed to simplify and centralize airport operations through a modern, secure, and intuitive platform.
+It enables efficient management of flights, aircraft, passengers, baggage, gates, runways, and maintenance records while providing a responsive dashboard for monitoring airport activities.

-The application features a modern React-based frontend, a Spring Boot REST API backend, JWT authentication, and an H2 database to provide a responsive and scalable airport management solution.
+Built using **React 19**, **Spring Boot 3.3**, **Java 17**, and **H2 Database**, the application follows a modular architecture with JWT-based authentication, RESTful APIs, and a responsive Material UI interface, making it suitable for learning enterprise application development and modern full-stack practices.

 ---